 Silken Tofu – Pureed silken tofu is a fair stand-in for coconut milk in recipes, and one that low fat dieters sway toward.
 Brands that come in aseptic packages, such as Mori-nu, seem to yield good results.
 Just be sure to pick an organic or non-GMO variety.
 One 12-ounce package of silken tofu makes about 1 1/2 cups of tofu puree.
 A can of coconut milk is about 1 2/3 cups.
 You can pour the pureed silken tofu into a glass measuring cup and add enough to reach 1 2/3 cups if you need a full can.

-Fat + Liquid – If the coconut milk is used in a baked good, then you can simply replace it with a combination of oil or dairy-free margarine and additional liquid.
+Fat + Liquid – If the coconut milk is used in a baked good, you can replace it with a combination of oil or dairy-free margarine and additional liquid.
 The liquid could be a low fat milk alternative, juice, or water.
 Whatever you feel goes best with your recipe.
 Here are some ratios to go by:

 Dairy-Free Creamer – If the recipe calls for light coconut milk, you can lean on soy, almond, or pea protein creamer for a fair coconut-free substitute.